MH-0505/MH-0505/README.md

 ## Welcome to my GitHub Profile

 My name is **Michał Hejman** and I am a computer science student at Wroclaw University of Science and Technology.
-My goal is to become a Full-Stack Developer in the future, and I’m passionate about learning new technologies and building real-world projects.
+My goal is to become a Full-Stack Developer, and I’m passionate about learning new technologies and building real-world projects.

 ### Contact